BarcelonaLa LigaReal Madrid

-As we close out the 2022 summer transfer window, let’s look at the players whose current contracts feature the biggest release clauses in world football.
+As we go into the 2023 winter transfer window, let's look at the players whose current contracts feature the biggest release clauses in world football.

 Vinícius Júnior